Download the Onshape Mobile App

 You can also visualize the maximum developed stresses by inspecting the Von Mises Stresses of the model.
 In our example, the maximum occurring stress seems to be 17.48 MPa.
 Keep an eye, however, on the material used (e.g., ABS thermoplastic polymer).
 Commercial ABS material might come in different compositions, affecting its mechanical properties.

-With a few clicks on Onshape, you can switch from drawing to simulation and evaluate your designs.
+With a few clicks in Onshape, you can switch from drawing to simulation and evaluate your designs with built-in FEA capabilities.
 You can then switch back to CAD, rapidly implement any design changes and re-evaluate them within the same environment by simply switching tabs.
-This helps develop a simulation-informed design process, drastically speeding up the whole design cycle and the generation of high-potential design candidates.
+This helps develop an initial simulation-informed design process, drastically speeding up the whole design cycle and the generation of high-potential design candidates.